Workshop Information

 The format of the workshop includes a combination of short instructional videos, special guest lectures, real-data analyses practices and live demonstration sessions.
 The workshop aims to facilitate the learning of practical bioinformatics skills and build familiarity and basic competency.
 Using established tools and publicly available resources, we will focus on the analyses and interpretation of genomic and genetic data, making it more suitable for researchers with limited big data analytical skills.

-This session of the course will cover bulk and single-cell RNA-seq analyses.
+This session covers a complete analysis workflow for bulk and single-cell RNA-Seq, and an introduction to spatial transcriptomics.
 It will cover experimental design, quality control, read mapping, differential expression analyses, as well as pathway and enrichment analyses.
 The single-cell RNA-seq part will also cover methods for unsupervised clustering and detection of subpopulations of cells.

-In this session, we will introduce the basic concepts and general ideas in constructing gene regulatory networks (GRNs), and focus on genomics studies for integrative analysis of transcriptomic and genomic data.
+In this session, we will introduce the basic concepts and general ideas in performing gene association studies and constructing gene regulatory networks (GRNs).
+We will focus on genomics studies for integrative analysis of transcriptomic and genomic data.
 With a case study in cancer research, we will go through cis-eQTL analysis and a state-of-the-art parallel algorithm 2SPLS to construct genome-wide GRNs.
 In addition, lectures will cover exploring the results by popular bioinformatics tools including STRING and Ingenuity Pathway Analysis.
+The software used in this session is SIGNET.

 Current Schedule